Daniel-Schell-29/Arduino-weather-station-with-visualisation-of-data/README.md

 ## How to run it
 To run the project follow these steps:
 - Have Python 3.9 or higher installed
-- Build the curcuit and connect it to your PC
+- Build the curuit and connect it to your PC
-- Change the COM in the py script to the COM your Arduino uses
+- Change the COM port in the Python script to the COM port your Arduino uses
 - Upload the [main.ino script](arduino_code/main.ino) to your arduino
 - run the [main.py script](python/main.py)
 - open the new window to see the values